DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week4.md

 * All these files need their file permissions to be set to executable while in the backend-flask directory:

-     `chmod u+x ./bin/filename`
+     `chmod u+x ./bin/filename` or `chmod -R u+x bin/` to change permission to all files in the directory

 * We also learnt the use of bash command ‘realpath’ to set

     `file_parent_dir=/workspace/aws-bootcamp-cruddur-2023/backend-flask`

-* We need a way to determine when we're running from our production environment (prod) or our local Postgres environment.
+* We need a way to determine whether we are running from our production environment (prod) or our local Postgres environment.
 To do this, we added the below conditional statement

     ```bash
     if [ "$1" = "prod" ]; then